JoselleAstrid/fzerogx-docs/addresses/base_machine_stat_blocks.md

 - Machine numbers 01 (Red Gazelle) to 30 (Black Bull)
 - Dark Schneider
 - Machine numbers 31 (Fat Shark) to 40 (Rainbow Phoenix)
+- (A gap of 0x230 bytes, containing machine names and some numbers)
-- All 25 body parts in Garage order, Brave Eagle to Liberty Manta
+- All 25 custom body parts in Garage order, Brave Eagle to Liberty Manta (see order [here](/miscellaneous/ids.md))
-- All 25 cockpit parts in Garage order, Wonder Worm to Energy Crest
+- All 25 custom cockpit parts in Garage order, Wonder Worm to Energy Crest
-- All 25 booster parts in Garage order, Euros -01 to Triple -Z
+- All 25 custom booster parts in Garage order, Euros -01 to Triple -Z

 When you change these base stat values, the corresponding derived stat values in [Racer block 1](racer_block_1.md) also change.